wtanner/ctm/README.md

   -nobypass                  disables the signal bypass (optional) -compat                     enables compatibility mode with 3GPP test files (optional) -ctmdevice <device_name>   audio device to use for CTM signals (optional)

+Examples
+===

+1> ctm

+Reads from stdin and writes to stdout.
+The CTM modem communicates via the default audio device.

+2> ctm -nonegotiation -textout - -textin -

+The same as running 1, but does not do ENQUIRY handshaking.

+3> ctm -textin file1.txt -textout file2.txt -ctmdevice snd/0

+Use "snd/0" as the CTM modem audio communication device, reading text input from file1.txt and writing text output to file2.txt.